microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationstrengthusage.md

 ---
 title: "authenticationStrengthUsage resource type"
 description: "Two collections of Conditional Access policies that reference the specified authentication strength.
-One collection contains referencing Conditional Access policies that require an MFA claim; the other collection contains referencing Conditional Access policies that don't require such a claim."
+One collection references Conditional Access policies that require an MFA claim; the other collection references Conditional Access policies that don't require such a claim."
 author: "mmcla"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"